RAID Array Recovery on NAS Thecus N4100PRO: Steps to Recover Your Data When It Breaks

 It is important to note that these measures should be implemented in conjunction with other network security best practices to ensure comprehensive protection against data loss and unauthorized access.

-Although NAS N4100PRO can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS N4100PRO can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view